spree/spree/guides/content/integration/message_basics.md

 ### Polling

-The most common way for Messages to enter the system is via a scheduled Poller that talks to the Spree API.
-These Pollers will ask Spree for new Messages that have been created or updated since the last time it checked.
+The most common way for messages to enter the system is via a scheduled poller that talks to the Spree Commerce [storefront API](/api).
+These pollers will ask the storefront for new messages that have been created or updated since the last time it checked.

-It's not important to understand exactly how these API differences result in a Message.
-For the purposes of this guide, it is sufficient for you to understand that changes to Orders, Payments, Shipments, etc. come in via a scheduled polling action at regular intervals.
-The result of this will be a series of appropriate Messages relevant to the state change.
+It's not important to understand exactly how these API differences result in a message.
+For the purposes of this guide, it is sufficient for you to understand that changes to orders, payments, shipments, etc. come in via a scheduled polling action at regular intervals.
+The result of this will be a series of appropriate messages relevant to the state change.

-For example, if the API Poller comes back with an order that the Integrator is not already aware of, then this results in an `order:new` Message.
-If the order already existed but the API Poller was showing some kind of change (ex. a change in quantity for a line item) then an `order:update` Message would be generated instead.
+For example, if the API poller comes back with an order that the hub is not already aware of, then this results in an `order:new` message.
+If the order already existed but the API poller was showing some kind of change (ex. a change in quantity for a line item) then an `order:update` message would be generated instead.

-Finally, in some instances, an update to an order can result in a more specific Message being generated.
-For instance, if the order status was changed from `complete` to `canceled` an `order:cancel` Message would be produced instead of the more general `order:update`.
+Finally, in some instances, an update to an order can result in a more specific message being generated.
+For instance, if the order status was changed from `complete` to `canceled` an `order:cancel` message would be produced instead of the more general `order:update`.

 ***
-See the specific [Message](messages_overview) guides for more details on each of these and other Message Types.
+See the specific [Message](messages_overview) guides for more details on each of these and other message Types.
 ***

 ### Response

-The second way for a Message to enter the system is in response to a [Service Request](terminology#service_requests) to an [Endpoint](terminology#endpoints).
-When an Endpoint is processing a Message, it will typically respond with a new Message.
-That new Message can in turn be processed by the Integrator.
+The second way for a message to enter the system is in response to a [service request](terminology#service_requests) to an [endpoint](terminology#endpoints).
+When an end point is processing a message, it will typically respond with a new message.
+That new message can in turn be processed by the Spree Commerce hub.

 Let's look at a specific example where we are using an integration that takes new shipments and dispatches them to a third party logistics provider (3PL) for drop shipping.
-The `process_shipment` Service of this Endpoint will return a `notification:info` Message in response to this Service Request.
+The `process_shipment` service of this endpoint will return a `notification:info` message in response to this service request.

 ```ruby
 post '/process_shipment' do